hiroshimamiya/EPIB685/Codes/TS.md

     ##           Estimate       StdErr        z        P exp(Est.)      2.5%    97.5%
     ## ozone 0.0002884392 0.0001658114 1.739562 0.081936  1.000288 0.9999635 1.000614

-Does not look too much better than step 2, controling for season only …And ACF (autocorrelation) after accounting for temperature
+Does not look too much better than step 2, controlling for season only …And ACF (autocorrelation) after accounting for temperature

 ``` r